 The injury occurs at the junction of the leg and the torso.
 It involves the area (called aponeurosis) where the abdominal muscles (Internal obliques, External obliques, and Transversus abdominis) converge to form the inguinal ligament.

 The external oblique muscle has an archway through which several nerves and vessels pass.
 In Gilmore’s groin, a groin muscle tear causes this archway to open up much wider.
 Further tears in the oblique muscles cause them to lift up and away from the inguinal ligament.
 This, therefore, leaves the transverse abdominis muscle unsupported.

 Treatment of Gilmore’s groin

-For athletes that have not responded to a thorough rehabilitation program, surgery is indicated, which is usually successful.
-Following surgery, a 4 to 6 week rehabilitation period is usually required before returning to play.
-The rehabilitation program will be aimed at gradually improving the strength and flexibility of the pelvic muscles and will avoid sudden twisting and turning movements which may aggravate the injury.
+Following surgery, you can expect a 4 to 6-week rehabilitation period before returning to play.
+The aim of rehabilitation is to gradually improve the strength and flexibility of the pelvic muscles.
+In particular, you should avoid sudden twisting and turning movements which may aggravate the injury.